sashanksilwal/Software-Art-Image/myApps/SoundInput/README.md

 **Can sound produce art pieces?**

-## Concept
+## Description

 The idea for the project first came from the famous paintings of Gustav Klimt who ushered in a new period of figuration that jettisoned rigid tenets of naturalism and classicism.
 An example is attached below.
 Similarly, the art work by Zach Liberman, which was introduced to us in class.

 During my second assignment, I questioned myself whether the everyday sound we hear can produce a unique image.
 The sound at the dining hall, the sound at the football stadium or the sound of professors explaining in class.
 All the sounds at the moment are unique and they relate to a certain time.
 This made me question how I could combine sound to make art pieces that would evoke similar emotions as a Klimt.
 This led me to work with sound inputs based on their frequency bands, volume and pitch.
 To add unique color pallet, style and feelings, I use the image for a respective location.

-So if I want to create sound based on a certain location, I can take pictures of that location and use it them to determine the color pallet for the art piece.
+So if I want to create art based on sound of the certain location, I can take pictures of that location and use it them to determine the color pallet for the art piece.

+## Concept

+The image bars are based on the sound bands of the particular space.
+I have divided the audiable sound into 32 bands and each of the bar represent the frequency band.
+The users have control over the maximum volume range, so as to allow the sound detection to be changed as per the need of the space.
+Higher volume range for louder places and lower for quiter places.
+The user also has control over the number of images to be used.
+Greater number of images means more diverse colors in the pallet and lower number represents more repetitions of same images.

 ### Inspiration
 ---